nuhkoca/kotlin-android-fastlane-firebase-app-distribution/README.md

 Purpose of the project
 ======================

 :boom: This project will help you distribute your app with the power of Firebase App Distribution and fastlane.
+As you may know, Firebase App Distribution is a replacement of [Beta](https://docs.fabric.io/android/beta/installation.html).
 This sample also guides you how to organize a multi-build types and a multi-flavor Android application.

 Table of contents
 =================